 In Eastern Washington, you’ll find more options with public shoreline owned by the state Department of Natural Resources, the U.S. Bureau of Land Management, the National Forest Service, and the National Park Service.

 Once you’ve located a few options in the area you want to fish, now it’s time to dig a little deeper.
-If you’re unsure whether the lake has bass, check the WDFW lowland lakes webpage where you can find your lake and learn what’s in the water and when it’s biting.
+If you’re unsure whether the lake has bass, keep reading the information on the WDFW lowland lakes webpage, where you can find your lake and learn what’s in the water and when it’s biting.

 Next, download the easy to use Fish Washington mobile app for your cellphone and check the regulations for that body of water.
 Even if you intend to release your catch, there could be gear restrictions that you need to follow.
 (For example, see “Selective Gear Rules” under “Glossary” in the Fish Washington app).
 While most lakes in Washington have no gear restrictions, you still want to make sure you’re following the rules.